 I don’t understand the point behind making such elongated, over-stuffed movies.
 You’d think major studios would be in the business of maximizing profits and cutting production costs, rather than ballooning their projects to mammoth proportions with one bloated set-piece after another.
 Perhaps the mindset is similar to the increase in fast food meal-sizes, or the assumption that customers demand larger, more epic spectacles as their appetites for entertainment grow.
 Or perhaps the blame can be laid on the few creative auteurs still capable of demanding such epic runtimes, like Christopher Nolan and his near-three hour space opera, Interstellar (2014), or glorified corporate hacks like Michael Bay willing to push CGI-mayhem to its nauseating extremes.

 Regardless of the principle reason, average run-times for Hollywood films have continued to grow at the expense of good pacing and tight editing.
 It’s gotten so bad that even romantic comedies like Bridesmaids (2011) are frequently breaching the two hour-mark.
 I’ve said it many times before, and I’ll say it yet again: If a movie is to be over two hours (120 minutes) long, it had better have a damned good reason to be so.
 Not every movie is Lord of the Rings (2001-2003).
 These movies do not have to be that long, people.

 2.)
 Unnecessary dialogue or voiceovers — One of the most ubiquitous problems in television and feature films has long been the over-reliance on dialogue, exposition, or over-explaining of things to the audience.
 This can be as simple as characters who articulate, beat-for-beat, their own character arcs, plot points, and the movie’s entire theme (e.g. Gravity , Dope ) to movies that come right out and scream their character’s emotions at you in cringe-inducing, awkward fashion (e.g. Diary of a Teenage Girl ).
-I understand that certain occasions call for a complicated plot to be broken down into digestible chunks so that the audience can keep up, but most of the time, a ton of conversation or exposition is not really necessary.
+I understand that certain occasions call for a complicated plot to be broken down into digestible chunks so that the audience can keep up, but most of the time, much conversation or exposition is unnecessary.